Pricing Strategy

+Let's start with the KVI defition.
 Key Value Item (KVI) is an item in product assortment that drives the value/price perception of a retailer by customers.
 To put it simply, KVIs are the products the prices for which are most often compared by consumers.
-That's the right strategy is so important to manage KVIs.

 According to a recent survey by PwC, 44% of respondents weekly shopped in brick-and-mortar stores in 2018, up from 40% in 2015.
 Besides, only 21% of those surveyed as part of a recent study of the US retail market stated that they are primary online shoppers.